The Folklore Society: Collections

-The Folklore Society Library has around 15,000 books and more than 200 serial titles (40 currently received) and is held at University College London Library.
-Its major strengths are in folk narrative and British and Irish folklore; there are also substantial holdings of east European folklore books, and long runs of Estonian and Basque folklore serials.
+The Folklore Society Library has around 15,000 books and more than 200 serial titles (40 currently received) and is held at University College London Library and Special Collections.
+Its major strengths are in folk narrative and English, Irish, Scottish, and Welsh folklore; there are also substantial holdings of east European folklore books, and long runs of Estonian and Basque folklore serials.

 The Folklore Society Archives and Collections include folklore-related papers of G. L. Gomme and Lady Gomme, T. F. Ordish, William Crooke, Henry Underhill, Estella Canziani, Denis Galloway, Barbara Aitken, Margaret Murray, Katharine Briggs and others.
 The society's archives and collections are held at University College London's Special Collections.